cbirdlab/radBARCODER/README.md

 Not vetted for mass consumption yet

 This function will make consensus sequences for each sample category following the dDocent naming convention (`PopulationID_IndividualID`), but you need to specify the the population ids as described below.
 The genesis of radBARCODER was trying to figure out what an unexpected population partition was, so it is also assumed that a subset of individuals will be identified at "nonTarget".
 A text file with one id (`PopulationID_IndividualID`) per line can be used for this as shown below.
 The remaining individuals belonging to the majority or targeted taxon should be listed similarly in a separate file.
+`
+`cvgForCall` will determine the minimum read depth required to make a consensus base call.
+Base calling is performed by `consensusSeq.R` if you want to modify.

 ```bash
 PREFIX=concensusAlignment_